dfahlander/idb-iegap/README.md

 Tested with [Dexie.js](http://www.dexie.org)
 --------------------
 The polyfill is tested with the unit tests of [Dexie.js](http://www.dexie.org).
+There are one test that fails though, probably due to [Issue #4](https://github.com/dfahlander/idb-iegap/issues/4).

 Please help me test, bugfix, simplify, optimize and spread this polyfill.